 Whether you have an issue with histamine or not, you are going to have to eat to be healthy.

 In my case, and before histamine came on my radar, I was unknowingly eating a very high histamine diet.
-Cutting out some of the obvious worst offenders, like cheese, and limiting animal protein, seemed to go a long way towards resolving my issues.
+Cutting out some of the obvious worst offenders, like cheese, and cycling animal protein and fish, seemed to go a long way towards resolving my issues.

 Nonetheless, most of the blogosphere hyper focuses on high histamine food lists, which causes those of us trying to balance histamine levels to associate food with stress and to unnecessarily limit what we eat.
 Let me repeat: histamine issues or no, you’re going to have to eat.